edman/audie/README.md

 ## TODO

+- Find a better solution to optional parameters
 - Error on @inject in class with multiple constructors
 - Error on @inject in multiple constructors
 - Ignore void provider methods in components.